rhlarse/firefighterSim/README.md

 ```

 ## Configuration (params.yaml)
 All high-level controls are in params.yaml.
-These include the params we will be changing for our expirements.
+These include the params we will be changing for our experiments.